danielcspaiva/meu-carrinho-api/README.md

 * Setup Google API keys for Google Maps and OAuth.
 * Setup Cloudinary API keys.
-* Setup MongoDB locally or on the cloud.
+* Setup MongoDB locally or in the cloud.
 * Install Node.js.